 How does it work if a student needs to miss a class for a performance?

 PMO provides students with Academic Conflict Forms and encourages students to complete and submit any necessary Academic Conflict Forms to their instructors as soon as the schedule is finalized.
 Please note each student is responsible for filling out the form, securing their ensemble director’s signature and turning it in to their instructor.
 PMO has been at this since 1933, and most instructors are very understanding of such conflicts and have no problem allowing them.

 In the event the instructor received the student’s Academic Conflict Form in advance but still will not allow for an absence, the student may be permitted to miss a performance.
-Students should communicate with their student manager and/or ensemble director as far in advance as possible regarding such conflicts.
+Students should communicate with their ensemble director and student manager as far in advance as possible regarding such conflicts.

 What if my student oversleeps, misses a call time and/or misses a rehearsal?

-The student may face a consequence, which may be that he/she does not perform with the rest of the ensemble during an upcoming show but would still be expected to attend.
+The student will face a consequence, which may be that he/she does not perform with the rest of the ensemble during an upcoming concert but would still be expected to attend.
 Students who miss a call time must make every effort to make it to their performance via their own transportation.
-Students who feel they need to miss a rehearsal or performance due to illness should contact their student manager and/or ensemble director prior to their call time or rehearsal.
+Students who feel they need to miss a rehearsal or performance due to illness should contact their ensemble director and student manager prior to their call time or rehearsal.